jdavidrcamacho/tedi/README.md

 \
 Remember [gedi](https://github.com/jdavidrcamacho/Gedi)?
 This is its newest brother.

+Tedi is a Python package to examine radial velocity measurements and search for extra-solar planets.
 Check our [wiki page](https://github.com/jdavidrcamacho/tedi/wiki) to learn a bit more about it!

 -------------------------